Construction Cleaning

 Step 6: Mop the Walls

-To effectively get rid of construction dust, begin with a sponge or soft-bristled brush to remove dirt from crevices.
+How to clean construction dust from walls?
+Begin with a sponge or soft-bristled brush to remove dirt from crevices.
 After this is completed, you can use a damp cloth and soapy water to wipe the surface down.
 Rinse your cloth regularly while cleaning and make sure all of the soap is removed when you're done.

 Focus on Specific Premises